Yudit HOWTO

 Special method:

-utf-8 - this will pass all X11 strings as is - in unicode if
+utf-8 - this will pass all X11 strings as is - if Unicode

 utf-8 is supported by X11.
 If you specify the locale,